-We witnessed this delayed response first hand during the August 2016 tornadoes in Kokomo, in the devastation of Hurricanes Harvey and Irma in 2017, and more recently in the flood of Utica and Hurricane Florence.
+We witnessed this delayed response first hand during the August 2016 tornadoes in Kokomo and in the devastation of Hurricanes Harvey in 2017.

 Firefighters, EMS, and Law Enforcement must prioritize their time to help those with the greatest need in the most dire situations.
 As a result, others in need have to wait for help to arrive.

-CCRT Members are fully trained in the Incident Command System (ICS) and the National Incident Management System (NIMS).
+CCRT Members are nationally certified in a variety of disciplines such as swiftwater rescue and fully trained in the Incident Command System (ICS) and the National Incident Management System (NIMS).
 We have our own equipment, medical supplies, and dispatch/ticketing systems.
 We work with local authorities and DO NOT self-deploy.

 We track all of our efforts and provide timely reports back to a centralized incident command center.